redis-developer/redis-developer.github.io/docs/howtos/redisbloom/with-dotnet/index.md

 ---
 id: redisbloom-withdotnet
-title: Using RedisBloom with .NET
+title: Using Probabilistic Data Structures with .NET
-sidebar_label: Using RedisBloom with .NET
+sidebar_label: Probabilistic Data with .NET
 slug: /howtos/redisbloom/with-dotnet/redisbloom-withdotnet
 authors: [steve]
 ---

-Using RedisBloom allows you to efficiently keep track of presence, heavy hitters, and counts on large streams of data.
-To use RedisBloom in .NET, you should use the [StackExchange.Redis](https://github.com/stackexchange/stackexchange.redis) library.
+Using probabilistic data structures in Redis Stack allows you to efficiently keep track of presence, heavy hitters, and counts on large streams of data.
+To use probabilistic data structures in .NET, you should use the [StackExchange.Redis](https://github.com/stackexchange/stackexchange.redis) library.
 To get started with that package, follow our [getting started guide](https://developer.redis.com/develop/dotnet/).
-Once you have a reference to an `IDatabase` object, you will need to use the `db.Execute` and `db.ExecuteAsync` methods to run the custom commands you want against redis bloom.
+Once you have a reference to an `IDatabase` object, you will need to use the `db.Execute` and `db.ExecuteAsync` methods to run the custom commands you want.

 ## Bloom Filters